BrainMorph: A Foundational Keypoint Model for Robust and Flexible Brain MRI Registration: Experimental Setup

 As the goal of this work is to develop a general-purpose tool for brain MRI registration, we wish to compare our proposed model against state-of-the-art and easily-accessible tools for this purpose.
 Our intended users are practitioners who desire a simple, easy-to-use tool that performs registration with minimal pre-processing or setup.
 Thus, we adhere to all instructions required by baselines (including intensity normalization, initial robust registration, etc.), and do not assume that data are pre-processed.
 Note that since skullstripping vs. non-skullstripping is an independent variable in our experiments, we do not perform any skullstripping as part of any baseline's preprocessing requirements.

 \begin{itemize} \item \textbf{ITK-Elastix} is a widely-used software package which supports pairwise and groupwise registration~\citep{konstantinos_ntatsis-proc-scipy-2023}.
 Rigid, affine, and bspline alignments are supported.
 For all registrations, we perform a multi-resolution pyramid strategy at 4 resolutions in order to improve the capture range and robustness of the registration.
-Note that amongst all baselines, ITK-Elastix is the only one to provide a groupwise registration method.
 The method uses a 4D (3D+time) free-form B-spline deformation model and a similarity metric that minimizes variance of intensities under the constraint that the average deformation over images is zero.
 This constraint defines a true mean frame of reference that lie in the center of the population without having to calculate it explicitly.\footnote{\url{https://readthedocs.org/projects/simpleelastix/downloads/pdf/latest/}}

 \item \textbf{Advanced Normalizing Tools (ANTs)} is a widely-used software package which is state-of-the-art for medical image registration~\citep{avants2009advanced}.
 We use the ``Rigid'' and ``Affine'' implementation for the rigid and affine model, respectively.
 The volumes are registered successively at three different resolutions: 0.25x, 0.5x and finally at full resolution.
 At 0.25x and 0.5x resolution, Gaussian smoothing with~$\sigma$ of two and one voxels is applied, respectively.
 For non-linear registration, we use ``SyN'', which performs Symmetric Normalization~\citep{avants2008syn}.
 Finally, we used mutual information as the similarity metric for all models, which is suitable for registering images with different contrasts.